State's cases subside to 4,671 day after 7,411; deaths' increase 36 vs. 53

-Florida's coronavirus cases rose by 4,671, dramatically less than 7,411 the day before, as deaths increased by 36 after 53 Saturday, the Florida Health Department announced Sunday afternoon.
-Also hospitalizations dropped by 846 in one day to 2,425, the lowest five months.
+Florida's coronavirus cases rose by 4,671, dramatically less than 7,411 the day before, but the highest in the United States, as deaths increased by 36 after 53 Saturday, the Florida Health Department announced Sunday afternoon.

 Of the increased deaths reported, 6 more were people 85 and older and long-term facilities increased by 5.